Germano Mosconi: Biography

-Mosconi received most of his notoriety for his short temper and excessive swearing and blaspheming in off-air segments.
-During the end of 2005, he was the subject of an anonymous Internet video that made him known all over Italy and around the world.
+Late in life, Mosconi became an unwilling Internet celebrity: during the end of 2005, he was the subject of an anonymous Internet video that made him known all over Italy.
 The video shows some of his off-air bloopers, featuring his irate reactions to various problems (people unexpectedly entering the studio, various noises, illegible writing on the news sheets he receives, or simply his lapsus linguae).

 Such use of swearwords, blasphemy, insults and other rude language both in Venetian and Italian, as well as other humorous antics, have made this video into a viral video.
 Very quickly, many Internet forums discussing Mosconi appeared, as well as fan clubs in Italy and in other countries, and comic cartoons featuring Mosconi's voice.
-Despite the use of swearing and blasphemy being a common trait of several regions of Italy (including the north-east where Mosconi lived), deeply intertwined with local traditions and dialects, it is still usually frowned upon in formal (i.e. television) settings.
-Because of this, Mosconi was not receptive of this fame, declining every interview or proposal related to the video.
+Despite the use of swearing and blasphemy being a common trait of several regions of Italy (including the northeast where Mosconi lived), deeply intertwined with local traditions and dialects, it is still usually frowned upon in formal (i.e. television) settings.
+Because of this, Mosconi was not receptive to this fame, declining every interview or proposal related to the video.